 The most common place to include this is the bottom of an email.

 Email design best practices

 Here are some best email marketing practices for designing your emails:

 Use a color scheme that's consistent with your branding, yet easy on the eyes of your readers.

 Avoid a layout with more than one column.
-Multiple columns can clutter your email and make it difficult to read on smaller mobile devices (which can represent at least half of your readers).
+Multiple columns can clutter your email and make it difficult to read on smaller mobile devices.

 Break up chunks of text with visual images.
 Readers prefer short blurbs of information, which can be easily achieved by including images and lines when necessary.